jsulopzs/resolving-machine-learning-python/README.md

 This repository contains the exercises you'll work during the course "Resolving Python for Machine Learning with Scikit-Learn".

-You may use the exercises to practice on your own; challenges and datasets are provided.
+You may use the exercises to practice on your own; challenges, datasets and solutions are provided.

 Within every folder, you will find 2 types of Jupyter Notebooks: